RossanaTat/syncdr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-{syncdr} is an R package designed to enhance the process of directory comparison and synchronization.
+{syncdr} is an R package designed to facilitate the process of directory comparison and synchronization.
 This package provides essential tools for users who need to manage and synchronize their directories effectively.